fpvandoorn/HausdorffSchoolLean/README.md

-# HausdorffSchoolLean
+# Hausdorff School on Lean

-Repository for the September 2023 Hausdorff School on Lean
+This is the repository for the Lean sessions of the September 2023 Hausdorff School in Bonn.